benjamin787/benjamin787/README.md

 ----

-#### I would love to hear your thoughts on my projects or collaborate on anything that could use some extra attention
+#### I would love to hear your thoughts on my projects or collaborate on anything of yours that could use some extra attention

 ##### You can reach me at either of these addresses:
 <a href='mailto:browe495@gmail.com?subject=[Github]' >